OpenFAST/openfast/docs/source/user/fast.farm/InputFiles.rst

 Each section corresponds to an aspect of the FAST.Farm model -- see the subsections below.
-A sample FAST.Farm primary input file is given in Appendix A. Where there is a one-to-one equivalency between an input parameter and a variable in the FAST.Farm theory documented in :numref:`FF:Theory`, the variable in :numref:`FF:Theory` is shown in parentheses after the input
+A sample FAST.Farm primary input file is given in :numref:`FF:APP:Input`.
+Where there is a one-to-one equivalency between an input parameter and a variable in the FAST.Farm theory documented in :numref:`FF:Theory`, the variable in :numref:`FF:Theory` is shown in parentheses after the input